ericmwalk/weblog.lol/weblog/2014/09/2014-09-11_the-gunfighter-by.md

 ---
+title: "'The Gunfighter' by Eric Kissack"
 publish: "true"
 date: 2014-09-11 17:17:20
-tags: "video"
+tags: video
 url: https://ericmwalk.blog/2014/09/11/the-gunfighter-by.html
 ---

-# 'The Gunfighter' by Eric Kissack

 Since I haven't posted anything lately I thought I would share this Short film I ran across thanks to <a href="https://twitter.com/tophergrace">Topher Grace</a> 'The Gunfighter' by Eric Kissack.
 You should check it out as it is pretty funny.